hungknow/hk-edu/docs/courses/course-nosql-persistence/index.md

 # Persistence

-Reference the definition of NoSQL entities from [document](../../mongodb/index.md)
+Reference the definition of NoSQL entities from [document](../../mongodb/index.md) [document](mdc:docs/mongodb/index.md) Use MongoDB to store the entity.
+Not memory repository.

 ## File structure